dsbalico/clockify-report-generator/README.md

 - 🔌 **API Connection Issues**: Verify your API key and internet connection.
 - 🕰️ **Incorrect Time Data**: Ensure your Clockify workspace timezone settings are correct.
 - 📊 **Excel Template Errors**: Make sure `template.xlsx` is in the project root and follows the expected format.

-For more issues, please check the [Issues](https://github.com/your-username/clockify-report-generator/issues) section of the repository.

-## 🤝 Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch-name`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature-branch-name`.
-5. Submit a pull request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👏 Acknowledgements

-- 🕰️ [Clockify](https://clockify.me/) for providing the time tracking API.
-- 📊 [OpenPyXL](https://openpyxl.readthedocs.io/) for Excel file manipulation.
-- 👥 All contributors who have helped to improve this project.

----

-For more information or support, please [open an issue](https://github.com/your-username/clockify-report-generator/issues/new) or contact the maintainer.